jlopker/project-00/README.md

 Title: Racing Game

-The objective of this game is for both players to tap a designated button on the keyboard which propels their player forward.
+The objective of this game is for both players to each tap designated buttons on the keyboard which will propel their player forward.
 The first player to reach the finish line is declared the winner.

 Technologies Used
 * Terminal